bbugyi200/pywalkie/README.md

 ![Server Talks](img/red.png)

 # Dependencies
-Pywalkie makes use of [arecord](https://linux.die.net/man/1/arecord) to record audio from one machine.
+Pywalkie makes use of [arecord](https://linux.die.net/man/1/arecord) (a Linux command-line utility) to record audio from one machine.

 Once recorded, the audio is streamed to the second machine using [Twisted](https://twistedmatrix.com/trac/), an event-driven network programming framework written in Python.

-Finally, the audio is played back on the second machine using the [paplay](https://linux.die.net/man/1/paplay).
+Finally, the audio is played back on the second machine using the [paplay](https://linux.die.net/man/1/paplay) utility (also Linux-based).